Brand & Style Guidelines

 Sound

 No embedded sound is permitted on any official University of Lynchburg page.
-Links to sound files, however, are permitted.
+Links to sound files, however, are allowed.